-The employer and community partner surveys were developed by the program's Operating Committee and distributed by program staff.
+The Employer and Community Partner surveys were developed by the program's Operating Committee and distributed by program staff.
 (ERF - F1.7 Employer feedback methodology; ERF - F1.5 Evidence of community input).
-Both surveys were developed using Qualtrics and were distributed online utilizing our student database of employers and stakeholder inventory.
-In each instance, multiple requests for participation were made and invitations to participate were included in our program's bimonthly Public Health Happenings newsletters and on the program's Facebook and LinkedIn accounts.
+Both surveys were developed using Qualtrics and were distributed online utilizing our student database of employers and our community partner/stakeholder e-mail list.
+In each instance, requests for participation, beginning in Spring 2023 with follow-up 6 months later, were made through direct email contact and through invitations to participate included in our program's bimonthly Public Health Happenings newsletters and on the program's Facebook and LinkedIn accounts.